openethereum/openethereum.github.io/"PV64"-Snapshot-Format.md

   - if `0x01`, the account has code, and `code` stores an arbitrary-length list of bytes containing the code.
   - if `0x02`, the account has code, and `code` stores a 32-byte big-endian integer which is the hash of the code.
 The code's hash must be substituted if and only if another account which has a lower address hash (when comparing as big-endian 32-byte unsigned integers) has the exact same code.

-`storage` is a list of the entire account's storage, where the items are lists of length two -- the first item being `sha3(key)`, and the second item being the storage value.
+`storage` is a list of the entire account's storage, where the items are RLP lists of length two -- the first item being `sha3(key)`, and the second item being the storage value.
 This storage list must be sorted in ascending order by key-hash.

 ## Validity